anirbanghoshsbi/Learning_Record/Learning_Record.md

 **To Remember**:
 1. Take Care of Health.
 2. Work to improve my Coding Skills and my Skills in ML , NLP , CV etc.

+**Date : 23/09/2018 Time :24:00 till 26-09-2018

+**Things I worked on :**
+1. Revised python coding
+2. Coded a Multi-Channel CNN for sentence classification
+3. Went through the code for Super Slow-Motion Generation of Intermediate Images by interpolation.

+**To Remember**:
+1. Update daily.
+2. Work on ML coding tomorrow.